electrongonewild/Playing-with-STM32MP157-Discovery-Kit/i2c/README.md

 # I2C Communication
 I2C  stands for Inter-Integrated Circuit.
-It is an Asynchronous serial communication protocol introduced in 1986 by Robert Bosch.
+It is a serial communication protocol, originally designed by Philips Semiconductor in 1982.
 CAN protocol is a message based protocol not address based means transmitted data is available for all nodes and its receiver’s choice to receive data or not.<br>
 In this project, we are going to see the following using STM32MP157x-DK1/2:
 * Make changes in device tree to configure fdcan pins for CAN communication